jonathanansley/burger/README.md

 Handlebars, Express, node.js, ORM, MVC

 ### Overview

 Follow the MVC design pattern; use Node and MySQL to query and route data in your app, and Handlebars to generate your HTML.

 ### Important

-Be sure to utilize the [MYSQL Heroku Deployment Guide](../Supplemental/MySQLHerokuDeploymentProcess.pdf) in order to deploy your assignment.
+Utilize the [MYSQL Heroku Deployment Guide](../Supplemental/MySQLHerokuDeploymentProcess.pdf) in order to deploy your assignment.